How To Solve

 What Customers Want

 The answer isn’t anything new or mind-blowing.
-In truth, people want what they’ve always wanted — to be recognised as unique individuals, to get quick and accurate answers to their questions, to receive relevant product and service suggestions and for businesses to show gratitude for their patronage.
+In truth, people want what they’ve always wanted — to be recognized as unique individuals, to get quick and accurate answers to their questions, to receive relevant product and service suggestions and for businesses to show gratitude for their patronage.

 Until recently, this type of customer service was easily delivered in brick-and-mortar storefronts on Main Street.
-Shopping experiences were rooted in 1:1 human interactions where personalisation was standard.
+Shopping experiences were rooted in 1:1 human interactions where personalization was standard.
 Someone knew your name, roughly where you lived, what you were looking for and could make educated suggestions and give intelligent feedback based on this information.
 The entire process was data-based and geared towards delivering a satisfactory outcome for the specific customer.

 Fast forward to today and ecommerce is the new norm.
-Chances are you’ve made at least one purchase on Amazon in your lifetime, but do you know the name or recognise the face of anyone who works for the company?
+Chances are you’ve made at least one purchase on Amazon in your lifetime, but do you know the name or recognize the face of anyone who works for the company?
 How is it that a company with a staggeringly minimal human presence still manages to consistently engage people and grow a loyal customer base?

-The Era of Data-Driven Personalisation
+The Era of Data-Driven Personalization

-In the case of Amazon, they recognise items customers have previously bought and make educated suggestions for future buys.
+In the case of Amazon, they recognize items customers have previously bought and make educated suggestions for future buys.
 What’s more, Amazon showcases user reviews of products and makes it easy for shoppers to ask questions of retailers and other customers.

-It’s a move to humanize the online experience, and it’s an incredibly smart approach seeing as 91% of consumers are more likely to shop with brands who recognise, remember and provide relevant offers and recommendations.
+It’s a move to humanize the online experience, and it’s an incredibly smart approach seeing as 91% of consumers are more likely to shop with brands who recognize, remember and provide relevant offers and recommendations.

-Not only did the brand address their customer by name, but it recognised their status as an Elite Plus Member and remembered their last trip!
+Not only did the brand address their customer by name, but it recognized their status as an Elite Plus Member and remembered their last trip!
 All of that came together to create a relevant offer that was much more engaging than a generic promotion.

-Engage Customers With Personalised Digital Communications
+Engage Customers With Personalized Digital Communications

 • 63% of millennials and 58% of Generation X consumers say they would share personal information with brands in exchange for targeted promotions, offers, services and product suggestions.